Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 To provide App Studio access to Amazon Bedrock models, you must:

-1. Enable the Amazon Bedrock models you want to use in your app.
-For this tutorial, you will use Claude 3 Sonnet.
+1. Enable the Amazon Bedrock models that you want to use in your app.
+For this tutorial, you will use Claude 3 Sonnet, so ensure you enable that model.

 2. Create an IAM role with appropriate permissions to Amazon Bedrock.